 Lake Apopka North Shore Wildlife Drive Overview

 Lake Apopka North Shore has an important lesson to teach us.
-It is a real life lesson in the harm that comes from over-development and misuse of land.
+It is a real-life lesson in the harm that comes from over-development and misuse of land.
 In 1941 Lake Apopka was separated by a large levee.
 This reduced the size of Lake Apopka by 20,000 acres.
-The drive takes you through the restoration efforts of the St. Johns Water Management District that is working hard to return important habitats for wildlife.
+The drive takes you through the restoration efforts of the St. Johns Water Management District which is working hard to return important habitats for wildlife.

 The whole drive took us an hour and a half, which is about average for most visitors.
 This drive is sure to inspire you.
 It showcases the beauty of natural Florida in a way that is accessible and easy.
 It is a lovely way to connect with nature and each other.